-First Texas Products & Fisher Research Labs
+First Texas Products & Fisher Labs August 2009

 Because of the high sensitivity of modern metal detectors coupled with the proliferation of sources of electromagnetic interference, you are likely to encounter electrical interference at times during the use of your metal detector.
 It is important that you recognize electrical interference when present, and take appropriate measures to deal with it.
 This will prevent you from giving up on a worthwhile site unnecessarily, or from sending in for a repair a machine which is working properly.